CharnelMouse/FPython/README.md

 This is also done for words defined by the user, and done by making use of the same information for the words it calls.
 If I ever let users define new "basic" words (equivalent to Forth letting words be written in Assembly), then I'd need to think about how to handle it there.
+When words are executed, the input stack and output are checked against this information.
+For compound words, called words are not themselves checked, because their stack conditions are already satisfied when calculating the conditions for the calling word.

 The name of a word is kept separate from the definition/body.
 This means that words with the same definition all point to the same definition, so the names are really just current aliases.